stytchauth/stytch-b2b-nextjs-connectedapps-example/README.md

 The descriptions on each page are intended to give you guidance for how to proceed with this app.
 Keep in mind that the point of this app is not only to demonstrate what a user experiences when working with this flow, but also to provide guidance in code for how to implement this flow yourself - please do look at the source files!

-When it comes to setting up Connected Apps in Stytch, please review our [getting started guide](https://stytch.com/docs/b2b/guides/connected-apps/getting-started) for more information about their configuration!
+When it comes to setting up Connected Apps in Stytch, please review our [getting started guide](https://stytch.com/docs/b2b/guides/connected-apps/getting-started) for more information about their configuration, and to our [frontend SDK documentation on our IdentityProvider component](https://stytch.com/docs/b2b/sdks/idp-ui-configuration) for information about how to use your Stytch-powered app as an Identity Provider.

 ## Contributing

-This app is intended to provide a reference for other developers, and is in a early / beta release state.
-Please do not hesitate to [file an issue](https://github.com/stytchauth/stytch-b2b-nextjs-connectedapps-example/issues) or [create a pull request](https://github.com/stytchauth/stytch-b2b-nextjs-connectedapps-example/pulls) with improvements!
+This app is intended to provide a reference for our developer community, and is in a early / beta release state.
+Please do not hesitate to [file an issue](https://github.com/stytchauth/stytch-b2b-nextjs-connectedapps-example/issues) or [create a pull request](https://github.com/stytchauth/stytch-b2b-nextjs-connectedapps-example/pulls) with improvements, the whole community will benefit from your attention!

 We're especially interested in:
 * Superficial changes: typos, the copy could be clearer, etc...